Monitoring report covering the period from January to June 2019

 - Supporting the manufacturing processes at scale and creation of full competitive value chains in Europe.

-You can read more on the Advanced Materials for Batteries Partnership in the document "AMBP at a glance" report (March 2019).
+You can read more on the Advanced Materials for Batteries Partnership in the document "AMBP at a glance" report (new version!
+Sept 2019).

 List of Regions involved